 Longitudinal research follows the same group of people over time and as such provides powerful information making it possible to identify and better understand the pathways people take through life.
 The rich information collected through longitudinal studies is a prime source of evidence for informing long-term policy-making.

-AIFS has built significant expertise in longitudinal research by conducting, leading and collaborating with several large-scale longitudinal research studies, including the Longitudinal Study of Australian Children (LSAC).
+AIFS has built significant expertise in longitudinal research by conducting, leading and collaborating with several large-scale longitudinal research studies, including the Growing Up in Australia: Longitudinal Study of Australian Children (LSAC).
 AIFS researchers involved in longitudinal research are particularly skilled in:

 - survey design